 Goodbye girl, now Catullus is firm, he doesn’t search for you, won’t ask unwillingly.
 But you’ll grieve, when nobody asks.
 Woe to you, wicked girl, what life’s left for you?
 Who’ll submit to you now?
 Who’ll see your beauty?
 Who now will you love?
 Whose will they say you’ll be?
 Who will you kiss?
 Whose lips will you bite?
 But you, Catullus, be resolved to be firm.

 Roman kisses fulfilled purposes from the social and political to the sexual.
 In an age of widespread illiteracy, kisses served to seal agreements; thus the expression "to seal with a kiss" and the "X" on the dotted line.
 The social status of a Roman citizen determined the part of the body on which he or she could kiss the emperor, from cheek to foot.
-Couples got married by kissing in front of a gathered assembly, a practice that has been carried into this day.
+Couples got married by kissing in front of a gathered assembly, a practice that still carries on today.